sillsdev/ptx2pdf/docs/dev/Milestones.md

 whether it needs to.
 Approach 2 is half-way to being consistent with other milestones.
 Approach 3 is fully conformant with a model that supports approach 2 in the next question, but it is very unwieldy.

+Approach 4 takes a different path and describes how markers with a milestone grouping should be styled.
+Thus one could more explicitly style `ms:wj|p` with the wildcard `ms:wj|*` as the fallback, before considering the `p` marker.
+Would this imply having to give all the paragraph styling for `ms:wj|p` or would both `p` and `ms:wj|p` be processed inside a '\p \wj-s\* text \wj-e\*` block?
+It is addressing the nastiness of something like `wj-s+p` or worse `ms:Jesus|qt+p`.
+But the question remains how often does one want to change the styling of one marker inside another other than with regard to the character styling a milestone marker might add.

 ### Default Parameterised Milestone